istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 {{< /text >}}

 Congratulations!
-You have successfully added all pods in the default namespace to the ambient mesh.
-The best part is that there was no need to restart or redeploy anything!
+You have successfully added all pods in the default namespace to the mesh.
+Note that you did not have to restart or redeploy anything!

-Send some test traffic:
+Now, send some test traffic:

 {{< text bash >}}
 $ kubectl exec deploy/sleep -- curl -s "http://$GATEWAY_HOST/productpage" | grep -o "<title>.*</title>"